visualbis/VV-Docs/docs/admin-guide/admin-functions/settings/general.md

     </Zoom>
   </div>

-  *Screenshot: View - Show Agent Instance option*
+  *View - Show Agent Instance option*

 When the Show Agent Instance option is activated, the user can view the Report with the Instance Agent details in the User pages (see Figure below).
   <div style={{textAlign: 'center'}}>